TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

     !!!
 Warning
         Though, we offer a short way out.
 This is intended as a quick way to do everything that is written on this page within one script.
 And is only for initial setup.
 After that, you need to manage it yourself.
 Rerunning the script will reset all personal changes made in the compose/env.

-        The script is only tested on Synology DSM7.1.
+        The script is only tested on Synology DSM7 and higher.

         **:bangbang: We are not held reliable if anything breaks on your system.
 Use at your own risk :bangbang:**